msuhanov/regf/Windows registry file format specification.md

 A modified partial backup copy of a base block is stored in the first sector of a transaction log file in the same way as in the old format and for the same purpose.
 However, the *File type* field is set to 6.

 #### Log entries
 *Log entries* are stored starting from the beginning of the second sector.
-Each log entry is stored at an offset divisible by 512 bytes and has a variable size.
+Each log entry is stored at an offset divisible by 512 bytes and has a variable size (aligned to 4096 bytes), there are no gaps between log entries.

 A log entry has the following structure: